Criteria

 Case definitions

-World Health Organization: surveillance case definitions[120]
+World Health Organization (WHO): surveillance case definitions[90]

-Last updated: 20 March 2024
+Last updated: 27 November 2024

 Suspected case:

-• A person presenting with an unexplained acute skin rash, mucosal lesions, or lymphadenopathy AND for which the following causes of acute rash or skin lesions do not fully explain the clinical picture: varicella zoster, herpes zoster, measles, herpes simplex, bacterial skin infections, disseminated gonococcus infection, primary or secondary syphilis, chancroid, lymphogranuloma venereum, granuloma inguinale, molluscum contagiosum, allergic reaction (e.g., to plants), and any other locally relevant common causes of papular or vesicular rash (it is not necessary to obtain negative laboratory results for listed common causes of rash illness in order to classify a case as suspected).
+• A person presenting with an acute skin rash, mucosal lesions, or lymphadenopathy AND for which the following causes of acute rash or skin lesions do not fully explain the clinical picture: varicella zoster, scabies, herpes zoster, measles, herpes simplex, bacterial skin infections, disseminated gonococcus infection, primary or secondary syphilis, chancroid, lymphogranuloma venereum, granuloma inguinale, molluscum contagiosum, allergic reaction (e.g., to plants), and any other locally relevant common causes of papular or vesicular rash (it is not necessary to obtain negative laboratory results for listed common causes of rash illness in order to classify a case as suspected).

 Probable case:

-• A person presenting with an unexplained acute skin rash, mucosal lesions, or lymphadenopathy (see above for description of rash/lesions); AND
+• A person presenting with an acute skin rash, mucosal lesions, or lymphadenopathy (see above for description of rash/lesions); AND

 Confirmed case: